Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 ![django admin panel](assets/features/django_admin_panel_base_page.png)

+* New user sign up with email confirmation.
+I registered a new user using https://10minutemail.net/ to show how the email verification works once the user has registered:

 * Newsletter functionality.
 As the superuser I can write up a newsletter and send it to the subscribers.
 The send Newsletter option only generates in the superuser profile drop down list as per example included above.
-Screenshots of the Newsletter functionality included below, which includes a new user email generated from https://10minutemail.net/:
+To show the newsletter functionality actually working I registered a new user using https://10minutemail.net/ to have an active mailbox available to show how the user would recieve the newsletter.
+Screenshots of the Newsletter functionality included below: